denoland/deno/docs/testing/documentation.md

 ````

 The triple backticks start and end code blocks.
 If this were in a file named
-foo.ts, running deno test --doc foo.ts will extract this example, and then type
+foo.ts, running deno test --doc foo.ts will extract this example, and then
-check it as a standalone module.
+type-check it as a standalone module.